Logrolling (sport): Rules

-Competitors
+Notable Competitors

-J.R.
-Salzman is a 10-time world champion professional logroller.
-In 2006, he suffered a serious limb injury while deployed in the Iraq War.
+J. R. Salzman is a former Men’s Professional logroller.
+In 2006, he suffered a serious limb injury while deployed in the Iraq War, returning to competition with a prosthetic arm in 2009.

+Livi Pappadopoulos is the current 2024 Women’s Professional world champion, holding six consecutive world titles.
+Livi runs several successful logrolling programs in the La Crosse Wisconsin area, and coaches dozens of amateur students that have become world champions in the amateur classes.
+As of 7/31/24, Livi has won 133 consecutive falls and only lost 4 falls since her pro debut in 2018.

-Jenny Atkinson is a three-time champion in logrolling.
+Jenny Atkinson is a three-time champion in Women’s Professional logrolling.

-Judy Scheer-Hoeschler, a seven-time world champion, has founded many of the world's most successful logrolling programs and currently teaches logrolling in Minneapolis, Minnesota, USA.
+Judy Scheer-Hoeschler, a retired seven-time Women’s Professional world champion, is credited as the founder of many of the world's most successful logrolling programs.